data-ethics-and-society/data-ethics-and-society-reading-group/Guides/tools.md

 ## Documentation

 For documents and slides we use Google Docs and Slides.
+We find these tools aid collaboration.